finbourne/lusid-sdk-java-preview/sdk/docs/TransactionPortfoliosApi.md

 # **getA2BMovements**
 > VersionedResourceListOfA2BMovementRecord getA2BMovements(scope, code, fromEffectiveAt, toEffectiveAt, asAt, recipeIdScope, recipeIdCode, propertyKeys, filter)

-[EXPERIMENTAL] GetA2BMovements: Get an A2B report at the movement level for the given portfolio.
+GetA2BMovements: Get an A2B report at the movement level for the given portfolio.

 Get an A2B report at the movement level for the given portfolio.